 “This in a really important project being conducted by young Latinos who are collecting this history and learning stories about their own culture,” said Mark Haley.
 “We really wanted to be involved with this project to give students an opportunity to learn more about the history of Las Vegas and to be involved in these projects in Special Collections & Archives and the University Libraries.”

-If you would like to donate to the Latinx Voices of Southern Nevada project, Special Collections & Archives, or to the University Libraries, visit https://www.library.unlv.edu/giving/ or contact Kelly McCarthy, Director of Development, at 702-895-2239 or firstname.lastname@example.org.
+Donate to the Latinx Voices of Southern Nevada project, Special Collections & Archives, or to the University Libraries.